Dream of: 03 November 1986 "Ship Under Starry Sky"

-While sitting with my step-grandfather Clarence and my grandmother Mabel in a living room which reminded me of the one in the Gallia County Farmhouse, I noticed two paintings which I had never seen before had been hung on the south wall.
+While sitting with my paternal step-grandfather Clarence and my paternal grandmother Mabel in a living room which reminded me of the one in their Gallia County Farmhouse, I noticed that two paintings which I had never seen before had been hung on the south wall.
 The paintings were rather large (about a meter and half high and a meter wide) and quite colorful.
-They seemed abstract; I had to look at them a while to figure out what they were.
-The one on the left, primarily in shades of blue, pictured colorful mountains.
+They seemed abstract and I had to look at them a while to figure out what they were.
+The one on the left—primarily in shades of blue—pictured colorful mountains.
 The one on the right displayed large buildings on a city street.

 Another painting hung on the west wall; I immediately liked it best.
-Again I had to look at it a while to decipher it.
-It was quite colorful with many white star-like specks.
+Again, I had to look at it awhile to decipher it.
+It was colorful with many white, star-like specks.
 I finally realized it was a sailing ship under a starry sky.

-None of the pictures were originals; they probably hadn't cost much.
-But they were definitely nicer than the type Clarence and Mabel usually had in their house; I was pleased to see them.
+None of the pictures were originals.
+They probably had not cost much, but they were definitely nicer than the type Clarence and Mabel usually had in their house; I was pleased to see them.

 Clarence began asking me about a recent trip I had made to New York City.
 I began telling him about the trip and described the room I had stayed in.
-As I thought about and described the room, I actually found myself in the room in New York; Clarence and Mabel were still with me.
-My sister was also here.
-I suggested to the all that they stay here with me for a while and visit.
+As I thought about and described the room, I found myself in the room in New York; Clarence and Mabel were still with me.
+My sister was also there.
+I suggested to them all that they stay there with me for a while and visit.
 They seemed interested in the possibility.
-I was unsure exactly where everyone would sleep, but thought we could make room.
+I was unsure exactly where everyone would sleep but thought we could make room.
 I might have to sleep with Mabel and for an instant she seemed sexually attractive; but that thought immediately evaporated.

 This building resembled a large inexpensive hotel; I thought I was only paying about $25 a night for the room.
-I remembered that Weinstein had stayed in the building when he had first moved to New York.
+I remembered that my old friend Steve Weinstein had stayed in the building when he had first moved to New York.
 In fact, he had moved to an adjoining building and was still staying there.

-I had doubts about what Weinstein was doing with his life.
-He seemed to be quite poor, but I couldn't fault him for that.
-And besides the industry he had shown with his flower garden, he had also been working out with weights and had put his body in excellent impressive shape.
+I had doubts about what Steve was doing with his life.
+He seemed to be quite poor, but I could not fault him for that.
+And besides the industry he had shown with his flower garden, he had also been working out with weights and had put his body in excellent, impressive shape.

-As I was thinking, it began to seem as if Clarence, Mabel and my sister had already been with me for several days.
-Indeed the garbage had begun accumulating and needed taken out.
-On a table next to a wall were a number of banana peels from bananas I had eaten.
-I gathered them up to put in a brown paper sack, but the sack contained some other garbage and seemed weak.
-Nevertheless, I managed to put the peels in anyway and walked out the door to dispose of it.
+As I was thinking, it began to seem as if Clarence, Mabel, and my sister had already been with me for several days.
+Indeed, the garbage had begun accumulating and needed taken out.
+On a table next to a wall were several banana peels from bananas I had eaten.
+I gathered them up to put in a brown paper sack, but the sack contained other garbage and seemed weak.
+Nevertheless, I managed to put the peels in anyway and walked out the door to dispose of the sack.

 An older man seemed to be leading the group.
 He reminded me somewhat of a movie director or a producer.
 I thought how it would probably be possible to contact movie directors and obtain a job with one as an assistant director.
 It would require persistence but seemed feasible.